 Klik hier om deze pagina in het Nederlands te lezen.

 - It always saddens me to hear people say that, however much they feel sorry for the poor population in Africa, the little they can contribute can in no way be of help.
 Also, there is a group of people who are convinced that helping in Africa is useless, because any money sent there will just disappear without anything being achieved with it.
-These are both huge misunderstandings.
-Fact is very simple that a lot can be achieved when many small contributions are brought together.
-Of course it is most important that any raised money is used in responsible ways, but that is something we from HWMCO-Nederland absolutely stand for.
+In reality a lot can be achieved when many small contributions are brought together.
+Of course it is most important that any raised money is used in responsible ways and we from HWMCO-Nederland stand for that.

 - As a matter of course, all (board) members from HWMCO-Nederland are unpaid.
 Also, whenever someone from our team travels to Uganda on behalf of HWMCO-Nederland, none of the travel and accommodation costs will be paid from donated money.
 It will always be financed from personal resources.
 All this is to guarantee that the maximum from received donations will benefit the goals we are committed to.

-- Last but not least, all of us from HWMCO-Nederland, HWMCO-Uganda and NiCA Foundation have made it a spearhead that we will always reject any kind of corruption.
+- Last but not least, HWMCO-Nederland as well as NiCA Foundation (as the Ugandan CBO) have made it a spearhead that we will not tolerate any kind of corruption.
 Unfortunately, there is still a lot of corruption in Uganda, which hinders the countries’ overall development in serious ways.
 The population, especially the poor population that we are helping, suffers structurally from it.

 ‘We Fight Poverty by Bringing Development.’